-- 3.2 Handling.
+3.2 Handling.
 The handling of all objects and archival material will be in accordance with recognized standards and current professional practice.
-Packing and shipping of objects and archival material will reflect their needs (such as, support, condition, size) and will be reviewed on a one-to-one basis. - 3.3 Disaster Management.
-The Peterborough Museum & Archives has developed and maintains a site Disaster Preparedness Plan for the main facility and for the off-site storage room at the Peterborough Public Library.
+Packing and shipping of objects and archival material will reflect their needs (such as, support, condition, size) and will be reviewed on a one-to-one basis.

+3.3 Disaster Management.
+The Peterborough Museum & Archives has developed and maintains site Disaster Preparedness Plans for the main facility and for the Curatorial Centre.
 In addition, the City of Peterborough maintains an overall Disaster Preparedness Plan, of which the Peterborough Museum & Archives is one component.